 - Reflecting on the experience & documenting insights gained, culminating in a case presentation in the final session to demonstrate competence

 You are expected to use the skills covered with your patients between sessions, culminating in a case presentation in the final session.
 These tasks are designed to give you an opportunity to practise and reflect on the skills you explored in each session.

-Each series consists of seven sessions - the first six are held weekly and the last session is held four weeks later.
+Each series consists of seven sessions - the first six are held weekly or fortnightly and the last session is held four weeks later.